 Blueprints is an initiative of Alabama Possible that impacts high school student retention and college success.
-Through a collaboration between Auburn University K-12 Outreach and the Honors College the Blueprints program will offer “near peer” mentoring between Auburn college students and local high school students in the 9th though 12 grades.
+Through a collaboration between Auburn University Center for Educational Outreach and Engagement (CEOE) and the Honors College the Blueprints program will offer “near peer” mentoring between Auburn college students and local high school students in the 9th though 12 grades.
 This structured program uses trained college mentors to provide 9th grade early awareness mentoring and 10-12th grade college coaching through the college and career readiness classes at our partner high schools.
 With guidance from their mentors, Blueprints students engage in college and career exploration, acquisition of academic and soft skills, and financial education activities to complete scholarship and financial aid applications.
 Alabama’s Blueprints students in the Class of 2014 gained acceptance to over 70 colleges nationwide!

 GEAR UP Tutoring Program

 Auburn University CEOE is pleased to provide documents in support of the launching of the GEAR UP Alabama (GUA) Tutoring Program for 2015-2016.

 The purpose of GUA tutoring program is to facilitate one-on-one and small group academic tutoring between college students and GUA school participants focusing on increased math, science, and English/Language Arts achievement for GUA students through individualized assistance; to improve GUA students’ exposure to college-age near peers in order to promote a college-going culture; and to leverage IHE resources in order to improve the academic success of students in Alabama’s Black Belt region.